lgastako/project/README.md

-# project
+# Projector

-Yes, this project is named "project."
-Good luck searching for it. :)

-This project also is nowhere near working.
+Projector is nowhere near working.
 I'm trying to spec it out via writing this README as if it were already complete.
 Then I'll build to that spec.

-The idea is that any given project has some common commands that need to be run, so we create a Project.json file that is like a Makefile or Vagrantfile, what have you, in that it sits in the root of your project and contains project specific settings.
+The idea is that any given project has some common commands that need to be run, so we create a Projector.json file that is like a Makefile or Vagrantfile in that it sits in the root of your project and contains project specific settings.

-In the case of a Project.json file though, the settings describe synthetic project-specific commands.
+In the case of a Projector.json file the settings describe synthetic project specific command forms.

-So you can think of project as 'project'ing your shortened/cleaned up commands from the short version to the full version.
+So you can think of Projector as "projecting" your shortened/cleaned up commands from the short version to the long version.

 ## Examples